cosmos/sdk-tutorials/voter/index.md

 Cosmos SDK modules are the building blocks of apps.
 If you are new to Cosmos SDK modules, see [Introduction to SDK Modules](https://docs.cosmos.network/master/building-modules/intro.html).

-1. Launch the voter app
+### 2 Launch the voter app

 To launch the app from the `voter` project directory:

 ```
+cd voter
 starport serve
 ```

 The following output is returned, along with any errors that might show up in your application.
-Two default users and their mnemonic passphrases are created.
+Two default users and their mnemonic pass phrases are created.

 ```
 Cosmos SDK's version is: Stargate v0.40.0 (or above)